monarrk/vector-controller/README.md

 Vector Controller is a WIP program for Anki Vector that uses a gamepad and the inputs library for python.

+Vector Controller works with any gamepad connected to a computer.
+If you have the Vector SDK installed and set up, run `py main.py` and you're all set!

 ### Current Controls

 `[A Button/BTN_SOUTH]`: Move vector's lift up and then down quickly